 Bilateral relations between the Czech Republic and Russia centre on economic diplomacy - especially that related to the protection of Czech investments in Russia, which are largely concentrated in the automotive industry (through Skoda), real estate, and banking.
 Russia has little influence in the Czech Republic, mainly due to the public's memories of life under communism and Russian forces' occupation of the country in 1968.
-However, some members of the political elite - individuals and groups with links to President Miloš Zeman, former President Václav Klaus, parts of the socialist party, the Communist Party, and some anti-EU and antiimmigrant populist parties - see Russia as a partner.
+However, some members of the political elite - individuals and groups with links to President Miloš Zeman, former President Václav Klaus, parts of the socialist party, the Communist Party, and some anti-EU and anti-immigrant populist parties - see Russia as a partner.
 They seem to admire President Vladimir Putin's leadership style and to sympathise with the Russian government's socially conservative rhetoric.
-"Russia has military designs on countries to the EU's east, but not the EU"

-"Russia treats us more or less as it does other EU member states, but is seeking to cultivate us"
+"Russia has military designs on countries to the EU's east, but not the EU" "Russia treats us more or less as it does other EU member states, but is seeking to cultivate us" "Sanctions should only be lifted once Ukraine has regained control of its eastern border"